DewanTechUS/Lab_6.1_TypeScript_and_Object_Oriented_Programming/README.md

 - This improved my confidence and problem-solving skills.

 # Special Thanks
 Special thanks to my instructors and my classmates who worked together to resolve issues, debug problems, and support one another.
 Everyone is very knowledgeable, and this lab took me much longer than expected.
-Their guidance—teaching us how to loop through arrays, work with directories, fix syntax errors, and set up files correctly helped me understand the concepts clearly and finally complete this project successfully after 12 hours of struggle.
+Their guidance teaching us how to loop through arrays, work with directories, fix syntax errors, and set up files correctly helped me understand the concepts clearly and finally complete this project successfully after 12 hours of struggle.

 # Project Structure
 inventory-tracker